Overview:

 In one use case, workers at CyberCore Technologies were facing challenges from lost data during connection drops:

 “We were literally doing 30% of our work twice,” said Frank Goodwin, Logistics Manager for CyberCore.
-CyberCore solved this issue by implementing RFgen’s offline mobile data collection solution.
+CyberCore solved this issue by implementing RFgen’s mobile offline inventory management solution.
 Now, scanned data is automatically stored on the handheld device.
 Information never gets lost when a connection drops or when team members scan barcodes while off-network.

 “Even if a connection fails, you can just hit resend,” said Goodwin.
 “You don’t have to do all the work again.”